 The organizations you target for distribution can see and purchase your apps through the Apps and Books section of Apple Business Manager.
 In addition, they can use their own mobile device management (MDM) tools to distribute and manage the apps, or they can provide users with redemption codes to download the apps directly from the store.

 Apple Business Manager -- and, by extension, the Apple Developer Program -- also makes it possible for you to distribute proprietary apps to your internal employees.
 However, if this is the only type of app distribution you plan to carry out, you might instead consider the Apple Developer Enterprise Program, with which you can distribute proprietary apps to internal employees without going through the App Store.
 The program costs $299 per year.

 With the Apple Developer Enterprise Program, you can securely host and deploy your proprietary apps entirely in-house.
 The program gives you access to beta versions of iOS and the other Apple OSes, as well as to resources to help you build, test and deploy your apps, including code-level support.
 Throughout the deployment process, you always own and maintain your own code, and you control app distribution and maintenance, using an MDM platform.

 What to watch out for

-Although Apple is widely known as a consumer company, it does have a vested interested in supporting the enterprise.
-Since Tim Cook, Apple CEO, took over leadership of the company, there has been increased support for enterprise tools.
-With that said, there are things you should watch out for:
+Although Apple is widely known for its consumer focus, the company has a vested interest in supporting the enterprise.
+Since CEO Tim Cook took over leadership of Apple, the company has increased support for enterprise tools.
+Still, enterprises should take into account several considerations: